raulsaeed/dydump/README.md

 ## Installation

 1. Build the package using `make package`
-2. Install the generated `.deb` file on your jailbroken iOS device
+2. inject the generated `.deb` or `.dylib` using TrollFools or eSign or any other signer
-3. The tweak will automatically inject into the target application
+3. The Tweak's UI will appear 5s after app lauch

 ## Usage